NickFirzen/Ultrawide-Side-Glass-Reshade-Shader/README.md

 Or a follow/sub as NickFirzen on YouTube or elsewhere! https://youtube.com/@nickfirzen

-!Let’s make ultrawide displays even better—Ultrawide FTW!
+!Let’s make ultrawide displays even better — Ultrawide FTW!

 Created by NickFirzen.
 Licensed under MIT.